jfxueX/bash/commands/local/sed.md

 Click here to get file: [delete_nested_parens.sh](http://www.grymoire.com/Unix/Scripts/delete_nested_parens.sh)

-## Debugging with l
+## Debugging with `l`

- The 'l' command will print the pattern space in an unambiguous form.
+ The `l` command will print the pattern space in an unambiguous form.
 Non-printing characters are printed in a C-style escaped format.

 This can be useful when debugging a complex multi-line sed script.